-5) During hearing of the appeal the learned counsel for the appellant has submitted that the learned Authority after observing the brochure to be the agreement between the parties should not have held that final sale price was not fixed earlier by the appellant as the brochure was made much prior to the enactment of the RERA Act stipulating that final sale price would be fixed after completion of the project.
+5) During hearing of the appeal the learned counsel for the appellant has submitted that the learned Authority after observing the brochure to be the agreement between the parties should not have accepted the provisional sale price as the final sale price and held that final sale price was not fixed earlier by the appellant as the brochure was made much prior to the enactment of the RERA Act stipulating that final sale price would be fixed after completion of the project.
 It is further submitted that the respondent having not proved any document to show that the difference between the final sale price and the provisional sale price is due to the lapse of the appellant, the learned Authority should not have held that it was due to the lapse of the appellant.
-It is further submitted that, the appellant having not promised to allot the core house in guestion in favour of the respondent at the provisional sale price, the learned Authority should not have held the provisional sale price to be the final sale price.
-It is further submitted that as according to the term of the brochure the final sale price was to be fixed after completion of the project and the project was not completed by the schedule date i.e. 18.10.2014, the learned Authority should not have come to the conclusion that final price should have been fixed before 18.10.2014.
-Accordingly, the acceptance of the final sale price as Rs.11,33,000/- on the ground of absence of positive evidence is erroneous when no assessment has been made about the final sale price as on 18.10.2014.
-It is further submitted that the provisions of the RERA Act being applicable to the project from the stage of registration and the project having been registered on 3.8.2019, the learned Authority should not have granted interest at the rate fixed in the Act from 18.10.2014.
+It is further submitted that, the appellant having not promised to allot the core house in question in favour of the respondent at the provisional sale price, the learned Authority should not have held the provisional sale price to be the final sale price.
+It is further submitted that as according to the term of the brochure the final sale price was to be fixed after completion of the project and the project was not completed by the schedule date i.e. 15.10.2014, the learned Authority should not have come to the conclusion that final price should have been fixed before it.
+Accordingly, the acceptance of the final sale price as Rs.16,40,000/- is erroneous when no assessment has been made about the final sale price as on 15.10.2014.
 It is further submitted that though the appellant is not a bank or financial institution, but the learned Authority has failed to appreciate this while passing the impugned order awarding quarterly compound interest of 9.5.% per annum on the amount deposited by the respondent.
 It is further submitted that the learned Authority inspite of holding the brochure to be the agreement between the parties has failed to take note of the fact that as per the term of the brochure an allottee is free to withdraw in case of inordinate delay (four years from the date of allotment) by the appellant in giving possession and if escalation of the unit cost is beyond 25% of the price announced in the brochure.
 It is further submitted that though the amount paid by the respondent includes tax and the appellant has paid the tax amount to the government, but the learned Authority in the impugned order has made the appellant liable to pay compound interest to the respondent even on the amount which he has paid to the government towards tax and this is quite illegal.
 With the aforesaid submissions, the learned counsel for the appellant has made the prayer as mentioned earlier in paragraph-3.